RetroPie/pisnes/readme.txt

     snes9x      -> Game binary
     snes9x.gui  -> Frontend binary
-    snes9x.cfg  -> MAME configuration file, limited support to only the options in the supplied file (not the full MAME settings). roms/       -> ROMs directory (Put your game ROMs in here) skins/      -> Frontend skins directory
+    snes9x.cfg  -> MAME configuration file, limited support to only the options in the supplied file (not the full MAME settings). preview/    -> Box art in jpg format, must be 640x480 or smaller, matching name of ROM file. roms/       -> ROMs directory (Put your game ROMs in here) skins/      -> Frontend skins directory
     $HOME/.snes96_snapshots/ -> SRM and snapshot saves are stored here